mypdns/adblocker-rules/README.md

 #### Example

-In this rules we like to hide the `.modal-backdrop` but to actually succeed with this, will need some more arguments.
+In these rules we like to hide the `.modal-backdrop` but to actually succeed with this, will need some more arguments.

 ```